Updated: 10/9/20 | October 9th, 2020

 Today, modern lesbian, gay, bi, and trans travelers no longer need a print guidebook to find underground, gay-friendly places.
 We don’t have to walk around with colored bandanas to send secret signals when cruising.
 Why?
 Because now — more often than not — we’re out in the open.

-The basic LGBT trip now starts like any other planned holiday.
+The basic LGBTQ trip now starts like any other planned holiday.
 Where do we go?
 What do we want to do and see?
 How do we save money?
-Thanks to increased acceptance over the years, we’re far more out in the open and, with that comes a lot more options — both online and off — to plan your trip and find LGBT friendly attractions, businesses, tours, and ways to meet people.
+Thanks to increased acceptance over the years, we’re far more out in the open and, with that comes a lot more options — both online and off — to plan your trip and find LGBTQ friendly attractions, businesses, tours, and ways to meet people.

 In this new era for the travel media industry, independent bloggers and YouTubers have been at the forefront.
 Increasingly, we base our travel decisions (where to go, what to do) on not just our friends’ Instagrams but those who’ve already been there, done that.

 - AfterEllen – Regularly publishes lesbian travel guides.

 One of the best ways to find them in a new city is to simply go to the queer neighborhood and then look for them in a bookstore or bar — anyone who’s ever been inside a gay bar or club is probably familiar with the stack of magazines, brochures, or flyers in the doorway or by the bathrooms.
 (And make sure to support those businesses that carry these publications!)

 - Siegessäule, Berlin’s free gay magazine, likes to claim one of the highest readerships and circulations of any print media in Germany.